 1. Diamond Eye – Best DPF Back Exhaust for 6.7L Cummins

 Crafted from stainless steel, the Diamond Eye exhaust system has an extra aluminum layer (coating) that greatly improves its lifespan.
 But that’s not even its biggest selling point.
 The main focus of this gear is to maximize performance.
-The Cummins V8 is already a very powerful unit .And with this exhaust, you’ll get to maximize its fuel efficiency and power output.
+The Cummins V8 is already a very powerful unit.
+If you’re looking for the best 6.7 cummins upgrades, with this exhaust, you’ll get to maximize its fuel efficiency and power output.

 On average, it can boost fuel economy by 1-2 miles per gallon, saving you +/- $100 a year.
 Next, the horsepower and torque will be improved, giving you an edge over the stock exhaust.
 Easy installation and a mellow tone will be a part of the deal as well.
 Sadly, the price tag is a bit steep.
 It’s not unreasonably high, but still slightly above the market average.